aksroa/Visual-portfolio/README.md

 The repository includes the predefined assignments 1, 2, 3 and an undefined assignment.
 The code can be found in the folder src, while the data is uploaded in the folder "Data".
 Output is in the outputfolder

-Column  	Description
-Data	A folder to be used for sample datasets that we use in class. src 	For Python scripts developed in class and as part of assignments. utils	Utility functions that are written by Ross, and which we have use in class.
+Data: A folder to be used for sample datasets that we use in class.
+src: For Python scripts developed in class and as part of assignments.
+utils: Utility functions that are written by Ross, and which we have use in class.
-Output	Outputs from the assignment
+Output: Outputs from the assignment

 To run scripts within this repository, I recommend cloning the repository and installing relevant dependencies in a virtual ennvironment: